Read this article in Español.

 In addition, built-in features are designed to work well with each other.

-The privacy browser offers a private mode for enhanced privacy
+Offers a private mode for enhanced privacy

 Privacy-focused browsers make it possible to browse in private browsing mode.
 This is especially useful if you are sharing a computer login with someone else.
 If you don’t want to share with them your browsing history, you can switch to private mode.